amritsingh183/credentialcli/Readme.md

 ```shell
 make binary
 ```
-This will create binaries from Darwin-linux, Linux-amd64, Linux-arm64 in `./out/bin`
+This will create binaries for Darwin-linux, Linux-amd64, Linux-arm64 in `./out/bin`

 ## How to run tests